9 Ways To Ensure Your Maths Intervention In KS2 Is Targeted And Effective

 As well as practice on the maths concepts, children are given time and encouragement to explain their answers and justify their reasoning during the lessons, to help them on their journey to mastery.

-Cons: Online 1-to-1 maths tuition is not suitable for children with some severe special needs or for children below the age of about 6 or 7.
+Cons: Online one to one maths tuition is not suitable for children with some severe special needs or for children below the age of about 6 or 7.
 They need to be able to sit and communicate for 45 minutes with a tutor.

-It is of course our belief that Third Space Learning’s maths intervention is the most effective way to accelerate KS2 pupils’ progress in Maths.
-We are so sure, that we offer a 6 week no quibble money back guarantee to ALL primary schools!
+It is our belief that Third Space Learning’s maths intervention is the most effective way to accelerate KS2 pupils’ progress in maths, and the thousands of schools we work with every year are our evidence.

-So, book a 5 minute phone call with one of our extremely friendly schools team and you’ll quickly find out if it’s right for your school or not.
+When you’re ready, book a 5 minute phone call with one of our extremely friendly schools team and see if Third Space is right for your school.